zhaopapers/DICE/README.md

 #### Model Hyperparameters

 `-model` is the trained BINN model object loaded from a saved checkpoint (e.g., .pth file);

-`-device` is the compute device (e.g., "cuda:0" or "cuda:1") used for calculating SHAP values with a default value of "cuda:0";

 `-output_dir` is the directory path where the resulting SHAP explanation CSV files (e.g., shap_cell_iter0.csv) will be saved;